Azure/AppConfiguration/releaseNotes/SpringCloudAzureFeatureManagement.md

 [Source code web ][source_code_web] | [Package (Maven) web][package_web] | [Samples web][samples_web] | [Product documentation][docs]

+## 1.2.7 - July 14, 2020

+* Fixed the bug that feature flags that do not use feature filters will appear always off regardless of their actual states.

 ## 1.1.2/1.2.2 - February 25, 2020

 * `FeatureManager` now has a method `getAllFeatureNames` which will return the names of all loaded Feature Flags.